• Skip to primary navigation

 Sweet Potato Muffins

-This easy recipe for healthier Sweet Potato Muffins combines whole wheat pastry flour and sweet potatoes for a wholesome breakfast.
-A great way to start your day, these muffins have long staying power and will keep you and your family feeling full and satisfied.
+Make moist homemade Sweet Potato Muffins with this easy recipe.
+A great way to start your day, these delicious muffins make a wholesome breakfast and will keep you and your family feeling full and satisfied.

 A Sweet Potato Muffin served on a small white dish.